 The representative assembly of the Republic of Senegal has [porte] the name of [the] National Assembly.
+It exercises the Legislative Power.
+It votes, alone, the laws, controls the action of the Government and evaluates the public policies.

-Its members have the title of Deputies of the National Assembly.
+The members of the National Assembly have the title of Deputy.